vietmap-company/vietmap-gl-react-native/docs/GettingStarted.md

 ## Prerequisites

 1. On Android we support API 23 and higher
-2. You will need a vector tile source (such as Stadia Maps or MapTiler) for production use; a demonstration URL is used in the below example.
+2. You will need a vector tile source from Vietmap for production use;

 ## Dependencies